pulkitsharma07/pulkitsharma07.github.io/_posts/2023-05-04-self-hosting-blog.markdown

 * Argon ONE V2 Case
   * Integrated fan really helps in keeping temperatures under control
+    * Using `argonone-config` I can map fan speeds to different CPU temperatures.
   * Prevents dust build up
   * All ports are neatly accessible on one side